captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 1. **Non-Commercial Use**: For non-commercial purposes, this project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 This allows for sharing and adaptation of the code for non-commercial purposes, with appropriate attribution.

 2. **Commercial Use**: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial license.
-You must contact the project owner to discuss terms and potential payment.
+You must contact the project owner to discuss terms before deployment.

 Please see the [LICENSE](LICENSE) file for full details on both licenses.